particle-iot/docs/src/content/reference/firmware.md

 ### isValid()

 UDP reading APIs do not check for socket validity.
-On typical listening loop isValid() can be used to avoid waiting for ever for data no more coming.
+On typical listening loop isValid() can be used to avoid waiting for ever for data will never come.

 ```cpp